Skip to Main Content

 Morning:

-Having docked back in Amsterdam, we will disembark the ship by 9:00 a.m., but you may leave earlier for your flight home.
+Having docked back in Amsterdam, we will disembark the barge by 9:00 a.m., but you may leave earlier for your flight home.
 This concludes our program.
 If you are returning home, safe travels.
 If you are staying on independently, have a wonderful time.
 If you are transferring to another Road Scholar program, detailed instructions are included in your Information Packet for that program.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
 Don’t forget to join our Facebook page and follow us on Instagram.
 Best wishes for all your journeys!